twistlock/docs/api/descriptions/settings/serverless-scan_post.md

 The critical fields for this endpoint are:

 * `provider` - Host provider name.
 For example, `aws` refers to Amazon Web Services.
-* `pattern` - Text pattern to use for the scan.
-The pattern is compared against the resource names.
 * `credentialID` - ID of the credentials in the credentials store to authenticate against the service provider.

 The following cURL command overwrites all serverless scan scopes to scan with a new single serverless scan scope.